Pragati2000-Bankar/Google_Play_store_Data-Analytics/README.md

 Python

 Introduction

-This report summarizes the work completed during the internship under the project titled 'RealTimeGoogle Play Store Data Analytics – Python'.
+This report summarizes the work completed during the internship under the project titled 'Real-Time Google Play Store Data Analytics – Python'.
 The objective of the project was to implement advanced data visualizations, perform analytics on Google Play Store data, and integrate various business intelligence rules like time-based conditional displays, filtering logic, and multilingual